 When extending the forecast from 7 to 20 years, the CNA should use the six year forecast average annual growth, calculated to one decimal point, to develop the 1 January quantity of CO Codes for each year (e.g., in year seven 100+5.4=105.4 rounds up to 106; in year eight 105.4+5.4=110.8 rounds up to 111).

-The CNA shall provide for each NPA the total quantity of actual and forecast CO Codes and a breakdown of the quantity of “Unassignable CO Codes” as per section 3.7 of the CRTC-approved Canadian Central Office Code (NXX) Assignment Guideline, or as otherwise directed in writing by CRTC staff when the draft aggregate results are released, and in the subsequent 2026 NRUF Report to the CSCN after the aggregate results are finalized.
+The CNA shall provide for each NPA the total quantity of actual and forecast CO Codes and a breakdown of the quantity of “Unassignable CO Codes” as per section 3.7 of the CRTC-approved Canadian Central Office Code (NXX) Assignment Guideline, or as otherwise directed in writing by CRTC staff when the draft aggregate results are released, and after the aggregate results are finalized.

 The “Administrative Codes” and “Stranded CO Codes” shall not be used in the calculation of the average annual future growth used for the 7- to 20-year projection.